Illinois Tool Works

-Illinois Tool Works Inc. or ITW is an American Fortune 200 company that produces engineered fasteners and components, equipment and consumable systems, and specialty products.
-It was founded in 1912 by Byron L. Smith and has built its growth on a 'small-wins strategy' based on decentralization, simplicity, customer-focused innovation, and acquisitions.
+Illinois Tool Works Inc. (ITW) is an American Fortune 500 company that produces engineered fasteners and components, equipment and consumable systems, and specialty products.
+It was founded in 1912 by Byron L. Smith and has built its growth on a "small-wins strategy" based on decentralization, simplicity, customer-focused innovation, and acquisitions.

-Today, it employs approximately 45,000 people in hundreds of businesses across 53 countries, and is based in Glenview, Illinois, a suburb of Chicago.

-ITW has more than 18,000 granted and pending patent applications worldwide.
-The company typically ranks in the top 100 of patent issuers in the U.S.
+As of 2024, ITW employed 44,000 employees in 51 countries and held 20,900 granted and pending patent applications worldwide.
+The company is based in Glenview, Illinois, a suburb of Chicago.